Planxnx/ethereum-wallet-generator/README.md

 #### Easy & Fast Way to generate multiple ETH wallets at once!

-- Tiny and Fastest wallet generator with Golang.
+- Tiny sizes and Fastest Speed with Golang.
 - Embeded Database Supported! (with SQLite3).
-- Adjust speed with customable concurrency numbers.
 - Filtering by Letters Supported! (resovled only addresses that you want).
+- Speed up! with customable concurrency numbers.
 - Auto generated BIP-39 mnemonic using 128-256 bits of entropy (12, 24 Word Seed Phrase) (Default is 256 bits).
 - Default Hierarchical Deterministic Path - m/44'/60'/0'/0 .
 - You can benchmark generate speed by DryRun.